 African Americans have the worst heart and stroke outcomes of all.
 African Americans are at a higher risk than White Americans for heart diseases, as evidenced by their:

 - 4-fold increased death from stroke

 - 1.5 fold increased risk for high blood pressure

 - 1.7 fold increased risk for diabetes

 Hypertension, or high blood pressure, is a serious health concern, particularly for African Americans in the United States.
-We have the highest amount of high blood pressure in the country and is among the highest in the world.
-Researchers have conducted numerous studies to identify why we have such horrible heart disease and they believe uncontrolled high blood pressure (hypertension) is the reason.
+We have the highest amount of high blood pressure in the country, and it is among the highest in the world.
+Researchers have conducted numerous studies to identify why we have such horrible heart disease, and they believe uncontrolled high blood pressure (hypertension) is the reason.
 High blood pressure has been linked to an increased risk of several serious health conditions, including heart attack, heart failure, stroke, and kidney disease.

 Even Slightly Higher Blood Pressure is a Problem

 It’s important to note that even a slight increase in blood pressure can significantly increase an individual’s risk of developing heart disease.
 For example, beginning with a blood pressure reading of 115/75, an individual’s risk doubles with every additional rise of 20/10.
 According to recent data, high blood pressure is present in almost half of Black men and women.

 Along with age and family history, other commonly accepted risk factors for high blood pressure include being overweight (obesity), individual and neighborhood socioeconomic status, and various lifestyle factors such as activity level, diet, and smoking.